Sexual Misconduct Policy

 - The process of the investigation and adjudication of the criminal justice system

-- Potential reasonable accommodations that the institution may provide to an alleged victim
+- Potential reasonable accommodations that the institution may provide to an complainant

 - The telephone number and website address for a local, state, or national hotline providing information to sexual violence victims, which shall be updated on a timely basis.